MdNor/WordPress-Nginx-Varnish/README.md

 ##Alternative

-I'm operating managed WordPress hosting loosely based on this setup and if you want affordable high performance WordPress installation without the hassle of server configuration, you can do so at [KittySensei](http://www.kittysensei.com) website.
+I'm operating WordPress hosting loosely based on this setup